-2018 2017 2016 Effective income tax rate 28.0% 47.2% 34.4%
+2019 2018 2017 Effective income tax rate (39.1)% 36.8% 56.1%

 The effective tax rate represents the combined federal, state and foreign tax effects attributable to pretax earnings for the year.
+The decrease in the effective tax rate for 2019 compared to 2018 was primarily due to a 2019 entity classification election related to the Company's U.K. business, which had the effect of treating the subsidiary as a disregarded entity for U.S. tax purposes.
+This election resulted in a significant loss for U.S. tax purposes and a tax benefit of \$25.7 million recognized by the Company in 2019.
+Additionally, in 2019, the Company recognized additional benefits from research and development credits, relating to research completed in the three prior years.
 The decrease in the effective tax rate for 2018 compared to 2017 was primarily due to the rate reduction resulting from Tax Reform, partially offset by foreign losses for which no tax benefit was recorded.
 Tax reform was enacted by the federal government during the fourth quarter of 2017 and provided for the reduction in the applicable U.S. corporate tax rate from 35% to 21%, effective January 1, 2018.
+See Note 16, Income Taxes, in the Notes to Consolidated Financial Statements included in this Form 10-K for further details.